soft whole wheat sourdough rolls

 brushing dinner rolls with butter

-Serve the rolls warm, or allow them to cool completely before freezing in an airtight container.
+Serve the rolls warm, or allow them to cool completely before storing at room temperature or freezing in an airtight container.

 I hope you enjoy these!